JTKlemmensen/EasyNetwork/README.md

  ### Quick start
  Add a [Connect], [Command] or [Disconnect] attribute to a method to mark it to be called when an object has been received.
-The ObjectConnection parameter is optional but if it is present it must be the first argument.
+The ObjectConnection parameter is always required and must always be the first argument.
 When the Command attribute is used you must define which object is sent over the network as the last parameter.
 ```csharp
 public class ExampleCommandHandler
 {